If you’re thinking about bringing chewing gum on your next flight, then we have some good news.

 You can bring any type of chewing gum on a plane in both your carry on bags and checked bags.

-You can bring chewing gum as well as other candy on a plane in both its original packaging or open packaging.
+You can bring chewing gum on a plane in both its original packaging or open packaging.

 For opened packs of chewing open and candy, it is generally advised to keep it in a resealable bag that will be easy to examine.